mrmanna/react-redux-express-tictactoe/README.md

  - SESSION => {CURRENT_USER, GAME_ID, GAME_CURRENT_STATE}
 That's all !

 Oh!
-There is always a big challenge for any application that is called - **INITIALIZATION** - means booting/bootstrapping  and we can consider it as another big **action** called **LOAD_GAME** In this application we used a backend memory based API through express server so if you refresh the browser or get back any time later to play the game you can find it exactly where you left it.
+There is always a big challenge for any application that is called - **INITIALIZATION** - means booting/bootstrapping  and we can consider it as another big **action** called **LOAD_GAME** In this application I have used a backend memory based API through express server so if you refresh the browser or get back any time later to play the game you can find it exactly where you left it.
+And you can play multiple games from multiple browsers.

  - [ ] **Technology Stack:**